Banco de Sabadell (OTCMKTS:BNDSF) Price Target Raised to €1.05

-Several other equities analysts have also weighed in on the stock.
-Oddo Bhf raised shares of Banco de Sabadell from an “underperform” rating to a “neutral” rating in a research report on Friday, July 29th.
-JPMorgan Chase & Co. lifted their price target on shares of Banco de Sabadell from €0.90 ($0.92) to €0.95 ($0.97) in a research report on Wednesday, September 7th.
-UBS Group dropped their price target on shares of Banco de Sabadell from €1.15 ($1.17) to €1.05 ($1.07) and set a “buy” rating on the stock in a research report on Tuesday, July 12th.
-Finally, Morgan Stanley lifted their price target on shares of Banco de Sabadell from €1.00 ($1.02) to €1.10 ($1.12) and gave the company an “equal weight” rating in a research report on Tuesday, June 28th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $0.93.
+A number of other research firms also recently weighed in on BNDSF.
+JPMorgan Chase & Co. upped their price target on Banco de Sabadell from €0.90 ($0.92) to €0.95 ($0.97) in a research note on Wednesday, September 7th.
+UBS Group dropped their price target on Banco de Sabadell from €1.15 ($1.17) to €1.05 ($1.07) and set a buy rating on the stock in a research note on Tuesday, July 12th.
+Oddo Bhf raised Banco de Sabadell from an underperform rating to a neutral rating in a research note on Friday, July 29th.
+Finally, Morgan Stanley upped their price target on Banco de Sabadell from €1.00 ($1.02) to €1.10 ($1.12) and gave the stock an equal weight rating in a research note on Tuesday, June 28th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of Hold and a consensus price target of $0.93.

 Banco de Sabadell Price Performance